-Portfolio entry one: The first entry is due the TUESDAY at 3pm PRIOR to the day that topic is covered.
-For each topic, guiding questions will be available on Blackboard in advance.
+Portfolio entry one: For each topic, guiding questions will be available on Quercus in advance.
+These questions will serve as the basis for entry one.

-Portfolio entry two: The second post is due SUNDAY at 11pm AFTER the topic is covered in class.
-This post will build off of or respond to one of your fellow classmates' post one.
+Portfolio entry two: This post will build off of or respond to one of your fellow classmates' entry one.
 You are encouraged to draw on what was discussed during class time.
-Since you are encouraged to utilize the lecture material, your second post should occur after the lecture time.
+Since you are encouraged to utilize the lecture material, your second entry must be posted after the lecture time.